kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_gcp.md

 ### Publish and share via CLI

-Use the `kedro viz deploy` command to publish Kedro-Viz on Azure.
+Use the `kedro viz deploy` command to publish Kedro-Viz on GCP.
 You can execute the following command from your project's root folder:

 ```bash
 kedro viz deploy --platform=gcp --endpoint=[gcp-endpoint] --bucket-name=[gcp-bucket-name]